bababuck/simpleOS/README.md

 Designed for an x86 architecture (wanted RISC-V, but doesn't appear that the BIOS interface is set up for that).
 Used Nick Blundell's guide (https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf) to get started.

+Update: On the back burner for now, will resume once finished with other project.

 Plan:

 [x] Download qemu and get simple boot running.